 - TBT is a scientific way to express the total duration of attempting to sleep and actually sleeping.
 In other words, the time one would spend lying down to prepare for sleep.

-- After a successful adaptation, the time it takes to fall sleep should not be any longer than a couple minutes.
+- After a successful adaptation, the time it takes to fall asleep should not be any longer than a couple minutes.
 Thus, the TBT will be very close to the total sleep time (TST), even though this still depends on the total sleep of the polyphasic schedule of choice.

 Polyphasic sleep adaptations utilize several different defense mechanisms to rake in the necessary amounts of SWS and REM.